zalando/postgres-operator/README.md

     $ sed -e "s/\(image\:.*\:\).*$/\1$TAG/" -e "/serviceAccountName/d" manifests/postgres-operator.yaml|kubectl create  -f -

-The last line changes the docker image tag in the manifest to the one the operator image has been built with and removes the serviceAccountName definition, as the service account is not defined in minikube (neither it should, as one has admin permissions there).
+The last line changes the docker image tag in the manifest to the one the operator image has been built with and removes the serviceAccountName definition, as the ServiceAccount is not defined in minikube (neither it should, as one has admin permissions there).

 ### Deploy etcd